 Sega & Aspect studio together at last

 Legend of Illusion, released as late as 1995, first on the Game Gear and then later converted for Master System, would end up being the final game in the series for the next 17 years.
 It was designed by a different team (which included Yuichirou Yokoyama, designer of Sonic CD), with Aspect studio joining Sega in development, the same people who had already worked on Deep Duck Trouble in 1993, another 8 bit platformer starring Donald Duck.

-The three years difference and the new team are immediately noticeable, since, while it mostly plays like Land and Castle of Illusion, it feels like a game from another series altogether.
+The three years difference and the new team are immediately noticeable, since, while it mostly plays like Land and Castle of Illusion, it feels like a platformer from another series altogether.
 The graphics have been redesigned from scratch, from the Mickey sprite to everything else, only the chests have been left untouched since the original game.
 This time our dear mouse is a humble cleaner, tasked with saving the kingdom because he is, of course the chosen one.

 The plot connects every level in which Mickey progresses in a linear fashion with no backtracking.
 Gone is the “butt attack”, the focus is instead on throwing unlimited projectiles: bars of soap and, later, rocks.
 Another new move is the possibility for Mickey to grab an item (a block, usually) out of the air, a move that is required maybe two times in the whole game.
 But the player would do better not to forget about it, since it is required to beat the final boss.

 Another new feature is the “sort of” inventory system, similar to the one in Super Mario Bros 3, where the player can store health restoring items when they are not needed: they will be used automatically when Mickey’s health runs out.

 Legend of Illusion’s design feels rushed, like all its little nifty ideas were glossed over because of hurried development.
 The sidescrolling shoot ‘em up level where Mickey rides a dragonfly is a neat little touch, but ends up being a really short diversion, never coming back again after it ends.
 Same goes for the scrolling level, which is trying to give the illusion that Mickey is running (not a very good one, at that), and features the same sequence of enemies repeated twice.
 After that, the level just ends with no boss fight, leaving us to wonder what was that all about.

 The bosses are all generally pretty easy, repeating a couple of moves ad nauseam without any random variation whatsoever.
-Legend is probably the easiest Illusion game, at least on 8 bit: there’s no big difficulty curve in the final level, everything stays pretty easy and manageable, even with the final boss.
+Legend is probably the easiest Illusion game, at least on 8 bit: there’s no big difficulty curve in the final level, everything stays pretty easy and manageable, even in the fight against the final boss.

 All that said, the final Illusion game of the 90s ends up being a bit of a mixed bag: on one hand it is graphically gorgeous and the gameplay is still solid.
-Unfortunately, on the other hand, it squanders its potentially interesting game design ideas and seems, at times, to be content in just being forgettable.
+Unfortunately, on the other hand, it squanders its potentially interesting design ideas and seems, at times, to be content in just being forgettable.

 In conclusion, I would be remiss if I didn’t mention the Illusion series making a comeback in 2012/3, with the remake of Castle of Illusion and the Epic Mickey 2D platformer on the Nintendo 3DS, which is closer to an homage.
 While they are both above average platforming experiences, they seemed to fail to recapture that magical period and that feeling of wonderment.

 Disney also made the right choices in producing games that, while mainly aimed at a younger audience, could also be fun for the whole family.
 After the 16bit generation, Disney decided to create its own publishing company, Disney interactive, which meant that the focus was shifting on simpler titles, with Sega losing the licenses altogether for their later consoles.

 Mickey is still waiting there for us with open arms, to take us into the magical land.